Frankie Evangelista: Early life and career

 Dateline Philippines and ANC News 3 PM, and was lastly heard on his DZMM talk show Hoy Gising.
 He appeared on the ABS-CBN 50th Anniversary documentaries Sa Mata ng Balita and Limampung Taong Ligawan.

 Personal life

 He was married to Patria Hipolito.
-They had 4 children (including: Maricar).
+They had 3 children: Maria Isabel, Roberto and Maria Luisa.

 Death

 Evangelista died at the age of 69 on February 18, 2004, of an undisclosed illness at the De Los Santos Medical Center.
 In a statement, ABS-CBN Vice-Chairman Jake Almeda-Lopez said of Mr. Evangelista's death, "The entire ABS-CBN family is saddened by the news about our friend Frankie.
 In a very true sense, he was one of the nicest fellows that I have met here in ABS-CBN.
 We were colleagues since before Martial Law, and he was one of the most professional of our broadcasters.
 ABS-CBN joins his family in this hour of grief."